-There are 2 types of solar; thermal solar (which uses the heat from your roof to warm up your pool or fill your hot water tan), and photovoltaic solar (which uses photons from the sun to generate electricity).
+There are 2 types of solar power: thermal solar (which uses the heat from your roof to warm up your pool or fill your hot water tan), and photovoltaic solar (which uses photons from the sun to generate electricity).

-Below are some of the common questions we hear from homeowners when they shop for solar.
+Below are some of the most frequently asked questions about solar that we hear from homeowners or business owners.

 How much does photovoltaic solar cost?